shelbyedmonds/artsy/README.md

 ## Project Description

-Your goal is to implem
+Your goal is to implement a program that can stitch together muliple images in a number of artsy ways.

 ## Project Tasks